-Transfer student may transfer up to nine graduate credits from a recognized graduate school at an accredited university.
+Transfer student may transfer up to nine graduate-level credits from a recognized graduate school at an accredited university.
 For details, please refer to the Transfer Credit Policy under the Admission to Graduate Studies section earlier in this catalog.

-Time Limit on Duration of Study and Course Year Limit
+Time Limit on Duration of Study

-Regardless of the catalog by which the student's graduation requirements are governed, all degree requirements must be completed within five years of admission to AUS as a graduate student, inclusive of any leave.
+Regardless of the catalog by which the student's graduation requirements are be completed within five years of admission to AUS as a master's degree student and within 10 years of admission to AUS as a PhD degree student, inclusive of any leave.